DaniSofiaG/Project-Unit-2/README.md

 - Graphing with matplot
 - Mathematical modul
 - Data Science

+## Development
 ## All Code

 ### Arduino data recollection
 Our clients Ainée and Emile need a cheap and effecive way to recollect data for atleast 48 hrs and collect that data into two spereate cvs files where the the date in which it was taken is also saved.
+This is in orde to contribute to the a cost effective, more efficient way to get and visualize both the humidity and temperature of their room and the campus along with other useful measures of the data such as mean, standard deviation, minimum, maximum, and median.

 ```.py
 from datetime import datetime